Martin Van Buren (1837 – 1841): The Eighth Retrospective

 Martin Van Buren

 Van Buren was the ultimate political protegé and machine politician.
 A back room organizer, he was better as a builder of a party but not for executive office.
 This is one of the earliest public outcries about the president’s inability to manage the economy.
-This is ironic because the economic distress was caused by Van Buren’s predecessor.
+This is ironic because the economic distress was caused by his predecessor.
 Sound familiar?

 We are about 50 years deep into the country.
 By now it should be evident that what people are bitching about in the present day, people bitched about from the very beginning.
 Van Buren was incapable of making tough decisions.
 He always straddled the fence as a builder and architect of a political party.